ChenChai/Velyaer/README.md

 # Velyaer

-Velyaer is a turn based strategy game written in TI-BASIC for the TI-84 calculator as a little side project during spare class time.
+Velyaer is a turn based strategy game written in TI-BASIC for the TI-84 calculator as a side project for fun.

 It features:
 * Procedurally generated maps